Tomoscorbin/ETL-framework/docs/delta_engine.md

 - Reproducibility: plans are idempotent and action payloads are immutable, so what you reviewed is what gets executed.

 **What it is not**:
 An orchestration system for data processing, a CDC framework, or a data backfill tool.
-It focuses narrowly on table metadata.
+It focuses narrowly on table Delta Table interactions (creating, modifying, reading, and writing).
 You still run your ETL/ELT to populate data; the engine ensures the containers (tables) are in the right shape.

 ---